google/rba/README.md

       - Account
       - Campaign
       - Ad group
-      - Clicks
+      - Impressions, clicks, spend
       - Any other metrics you would like to utilize to segment your variables

 Other digital media can be included such as social - as long as it meets the required frequency and timeframe for modeling.

-Sales Data:
+CRM/Sales Data:
     - Pull the following columns:
       - Date
       - Sales (Conversions, Revenue, or other KPI)
       - Zip Code
-      - Region
+      - Region (if media is planned at regional level, otherwise national)

 ## Next Steps